Tenacity and drive are key skills for any art director in the competitive world of creative advertising

-- cinema and television;
+- cinema and television

-- pitching ideas to clients;
+- pitch ideas to clients

-- working on location;
+- work on location

 - The range of typical starting salaries for junior art directors is around £20,000 to £25,000.

 - Salaries for middleweight art directors vary between £25,000 and £45,000 depending on experience, successful campaigns and any awards earned.

 - Senior art directors can earn anything between £45,000 and £120,000, although very few reach the upper end of this range as the highest salaries are only paid by leading agencies.

 Income figures are intended as a guide only.

 Working hours are generally 9am to 5pm.
 However, extra hours are required in the evenings and at weekends in order to meet deadlines and specific needs, e.g. being on location at a certain time.